Tennis: Nishikori reaches Miami Open quarter-finals

 MIAMI: Second seed Kei Nishikori of Japan reached the quarter-finals of the Miami Open, surviving a second set scare against Argentine Federico Delbonis on Tuesday (Mar 28) before winning 6-3, 4-6, 6-3.

-Nishikori, who lost to Novak Djokovic in last year's Miami final, will face the winner of Tuesday's match between American Donald Young and Italy's Fabio Fognini.
+Nishikori, who lost to Novak Djokovic in last year's Miami final, will face Italian Fabio Fognini who defeated American Donald Young 6-0, 6-4.

-Tuesday's play involves all eight fourth round matches with Rafa Nadal taking on France's Nicolas Mahut and Roger Federer up against Spain's Roberto Bautista Agut.
+Another American, 13th seed Jack Sock, did make it to the last eight however, beating compatriot and qualifier Jared Donaldson 6-2, 6-1.

+Sock will play the winner of the clash between fifth-seed Rafael Nadal, seeking his first win at Miami, and France's Nicolas Mahut.

 - AFP/de